PrudhvirajuChekuri/EmoViz/README.md

 ```
 python -m pip install --upgrade pip
 ```
-Clone the DataGen repo and change the directory to EmoViz and run the below command.
+Clone the EmoViz repo and change the directory to EmoViz and run the below command.

 4. Install the required packages.
 ```